hayleynondorf/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Optimize for clarity and maintainability, not just for execution speed or brevity."

 In essence, this emphasizes that while writing efficient code is important, it's even more crucial to ensure your code is easily understandable and can be maintained over time.
 This means favoring good naming conventions, commenting well, structuring code logically, and avoiding unnecessary complexity, as these practices contribute significantly to the long-term health and success of any software project.

+# 2024-03-14
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write code that is clean, readable, and easily maintainable by others.
+Always consider future scalability and extensibility in your designs.
+Remember that 'Premature optimization is the root of all evil' (Donald Knuth), so focus on writing clear and correct code first.
+Practice defensive programming, use version control, and document your work thoroughly.
+Lastly, continuous learning and adaptation are key in this ever-evolving field; keep honing your skills and stay updated with the latest best practices."

+In a more concise form:
+"Code for clarity, embrace simplicity and modularity, plan for future growth, avoid premature optimization, practice defensive programming, utilize version control, document diligently, and continuously learn and adapt."